vsbuffalo/scidataflow/README.md

     cd research_project/
     scf status

-    sci pull  # pull in all the project data.
+    scf pull  # pull in all the project data.

 ## Supported Remotes